yashcodesfuture/yashcodesfuture/README.md

 - HTML/CSS
 - JavaScript (learning stage)
 - DaVinci Resolve
 - Notion
-- Windows productivity tools
+- Arch Linux (Yes, I am better than you)
 - Anything that makes me 1% better daily

 ---

 ## 🧩 My Philosophy
-> “If I can’t find the door, I’ll build one.”
-Minimal talking.
-Maximum action.
-Every day is training.
-Every choice is a stat upgrade.
-Life = long-term strategy, not short-term hype.
+> "Aim for the moon, So, even if you fail you'll still be among the stars"

 ---